How I work

 What happens

-• Performance analysis — where exactly is the gap between what people do and what the business needs?
+• Find the gap between what people do and what the business needs

-• Success metrics agreed before any content decisions happen
+• Agree on success metrics before any content decisions

 What comes out

-• A one-page problem statement signed off by the sponsor
+• One-page problem statement, signed off by the sponsor

 • Baseline metrics (the numbers we're moving)

 ""No training" is a legitimate recommendation.
-If it's a process problem, say so on page one — the sponsor will respect you for it later."
+If it's a process problem, say so on page one."

 Heuristic